The thief comes only to steal and kill and destroy;

 This life was not attained through any means that is unavailable or unattainable to anyone.
 That means that what I have now, you can have, and you can give it to your friends, your daughter, your mother or your sister!
 Surprisingly, it is not in what I attained, but was, in fact, when I lost everything!

-Didn’t Jesus tell us that?
+Didn’t the Lord tell us that?
 Were we not listening, or did we not have the right ear to hear it?
 “For whoever wishes to save his life will lose it; but whoever loses his life for My sake will find it” (Matt.
 16:25).

 For most of us, our existence is a life that is dead or dying.
-Yet, Jesus died so that we could have LIFE and have it abundantly!
+Yet, our Savior died so that we could have LIFE and have it abundantly!
 That word abundantly means to me a life that overflows with good things—beginning with joy!

 What got my attention was when I began to see the women whose marriages were restored, but were living lives of struggles, pain and heartache, and that motivated me to move from where I had settled in—this side of the Jordan.
 This side of the Jordan is just next to the desert but sits on the banks of the river.
 It appears green with abundant water, but it is not the land promised.